ebadshahid/ebadshahid/README.md

 ## Hello!
-I'm Ebad Shahid – MSc Computer Science Candidate | Software-AI Engineer | AI, ML & Data Specialist
+I'm Ebad Shahid – Master of Applied Computing | Software-AI Engineer | AI, ML & Data Specialist

 <!--
 **ebadshahid/ebadshahid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.